 Notwithstanding anything contained in the Plan to the contrary, the Board in its sole discretion may mandatorily defer payment of all or a portion of compensation that is otherwise deferrable by Participants pursuant to Section IV.
 In no event may any mandatory deferral pursuant to this Section be made later than December 31 of the calendar year immediately preceding the year in which such deferred compensation otherwise would have been payable for services on the Board.
 Any mandatory deferral pursuant to this Section shall remain in effect, until terminated or modified by the Board, with respect to compensation payable in future years; provided, however, that such mandatory deferral election shall become irrevocable as of December 31 of the year immediately preceding the year in which such deferred compensation otherwise would have been payable for services rendered.
-Any such compensation which is mandatorily deferred pursuant to this Section shall be credited to the Participant's Account in the form of Stock Units and shall be entitled to dividend equivalents pursuant to Section V. The value of Stock Units attributable to a mandatory deferral shall be payable in cash in a lump sum or in up to ten annual installments, as elected by the Participant pursuant to Section IV on, or commencing on, January 10 of the year following the year in which the Participant's service as a director terminates, or as soon thereafter as practicable, but in no event later than December 31 immediately following such January 10.
-Notwithstanding the foregoing, in the event a Participant fails to elect a method of payment for mandatory deferrals pursuant to Section IV, any such mandatory deferral for which the Participant failed to elect a payment method shall be paid in a cash lump sum payment on January 10 of the year following the year in which the Participant's service as a director terminates, or as soon there after as practicable, but in no event later than December 31 immediately following such January 10.
-In the event of a mandatory deferral pursuant to this Section, any election of a Participant to voluntarily defer compensation pursuant to Section IV shall apply only to compensation which is not subject to a mandatory deferral pursuant to this Section.
+Any such compensation which is mandatorily deferred pursuant to this Section shall be credited to the Participant's Account in the form of Stock Units and shall be entitled to dividend equivalents pursuant to Section V. The value of Stock Units attributable to a mandatory deferral shall be payable in cash in a lump sum or in up to ten annual installments, as elected by the Participant pursuant to Section IV on, or commencing on, January 10 of the year following such January 10.
+Notwithstanding the foregoing, in the event a Participant fails to elect a method of payment for mandatory deferrals pursuant to Section IV, any such mandatory deferral for which the Participant's service as a director terminates, or as soon thereafter as practicable, but in no event later than December 31 immediately following such January 10.
+In the event of a mandatory deferral pursuant to this Section and the year in which the Participant's service as a director terminates, or as soon thereafter as practicable, but in no event later than December 31 immediately following such January 10.
+In the event of a mandatory deferral pursuant to this Section IV, any such mandator